 While winning awards raises a client’s profile, it’s also hugely satisfying for a resourcing team.
 As Heather Kitto, Head of Resourcing at NFU Mutual puts it, “An award win is a symbol of recognition, for the individuals, the team involved and for the company.
 As an employer it helps broaden the understanding of your organisation the work you do and your strategy.”
 Which is why we were delighted to see them pick up the ‘Outstanding impact transformation and change’ award at FIRM Awards 2021.
-And the ‘Best careers website’ award at the S1 Jobs Awards 2021.
+And the ‘Best careers website’ awards at the S1 Jobs Awards in 2021 AND 2022.
 Well done.

 They’re good for agencies

 Just as awards represent recognition for clients, they hold the same kudos and value for agencies and can bring a strong commercial benefit too.
 That’s because awards can help employers identify which agencies are doing some of the best work and helping their clients attract talent.
 And a list of recent awards is a common request in RFPs too – so, they are naturally good for business development as well as client retention.

 They are also good for retaining and attracting our own talent.
 Winning, and being recognised for being creative and ambitious to win more awards, attracts and engages the best creatives and client management – just as clubs with champions league aspirations attract the best players.